-- Paid to the investor-owner in the form of dividends or participation in profit, or - The company may retain the profit and use it for further investments thereby increasing the value of the company.
+- Paid to the investor, i.e., the member of the company, in the form of dividends or participation in profit, or - The company may retain the profit and use it for further investments thereby increasing the value of the company.

-At the investor level, good business results of a company they have invested in are reflected either as income from dividends and participation in profit (if net profit is paid) or as an increase in the value of their shares or equity interest in the company resulting from additional investment financed using retained profit.
-Depending on the accounting method used, an increase of this value may reflect immediately in investor accounting records (share method) or following the sale of relevant shares or equity interest (cost method).
+At the investor level, good business results of a company they have invested in are reflected either as income from dividends and participation in profit (if net profit is paid) or as an increase in the value of their shares/equity interest in the company resulting from additional investment financed using retained profit.

-The PEX rules are used to protect such investment income against double taxation at the level of the company in which the investment was made and at the investor level, and they usually include an exemption from taxation of:
+The rules on exemption from taxation of investment income ("the PEX rules") are used to protect such investment income against double taxation at the level of the company in which the investment was made and at the investor level, and they include an exemption from taxation of: